Museum of Catholic Art and History: Collections and exhibits

-Chalice containing amethyst and peals once set in a necklace owned by Mary, Queen of Scots at the Museum of Catholic Art and History.
+Chalice containing amethyst and pearls once set in a necklace owned by Mary, Queen of Scots at the Museum of Catholic Art and History.

 The Museum's purpose is threefold: preservation of historical patrimony in art, liturgy, music; restoration of artistic and liturgical items; and evangelization and education.
 Notable items in the museum collection include a land grant to the first Catholic settlers of Ohio signed by Thomas Jefferson and James Madison a chalice holding an amethyst and a pearl stone once set on a necklace owned by Mary, Queen of Scots, and Pope Pius IX's snuff box.
 The museum has attracted audiences with Lego creations, including a 500,000-piece recreation of the Vatican built by a Pennsylvania priest.
 Museum staff hope to exhibit another church replica once reopened, and host some Lego-building workshops and competitions.